- What is friction, and why does it happen?

-But if you continued on in physics, you would later have learned that the amount of air resistance an object experiences depends not only on its shape, but also on how fast it is moving.1 In other words, as a car speeds up, it experiences more ‘drag’, or air resistance, pulling it backwards.
+But if you continued on in physics, you would later have learned that the amount of air resistance an object experiences depends not only on its shape, but also on how fast it is moving.[2.
+And also how fast it’s accelerating, and how quickly its acceleration is changing, and so on.
+If you have a math background, this has to do with the expansion of an infinite series.]
+In other words, as a car speeds up, it experiences more ‘drag’, or air resistance, pulling it backwards.
 This phenomenon causes a limit on the speed of a falling object, called the ‘terminal velocity’.

 Let’s Think Like A Physicist and carefully figure out why this happens.
 I’ve already said that if an object is moving due to a constant force, and there are no other forces acting on it, it will continue to accelerate forever.
 But now imagine that a constant force is applied to an object in the presence of air resistance.
 At first the object will have a high acceleration, but as it speeds up, it will experience more drag.
 This decreases the net force acting on the object, which decreases its acceleration.
 (Its speed is still increasing, but increasing less quickly than before.)